Click on images to access link

 December 14, 2014 – March 8, 2015

-Upcoming show at the Evansville Museum of Art.
-My painting, "Austin" was accepted in the Mid-States Biennial.
+Participation of the Mid-States Biennial at the Evansville Museum of Art.
 The Juror position for this year’s Competition is held by Ephraim Rubenstein, artist and faculty at Columbia University.

 Juror’s lecture on Monday, November 3, 2014 at 7:00 p.m.
 CST at the Evansville Museum.